 Poverty reduction strategies have traditionally focused on economic growth as a main policy for reducing poverty.
-Namely, economic growth implies a higher income of the population on the average which subsequently has an impact on poverty reduction.
-However, recent studies show that the distribution of income is an important determinant of poverty reduction as well.
-Depending on how income growth is allocated among the population, changes in the distribution of income in the country will have an impact on the poverty structure.
-In sum, faster growth usually leads to absolute improvements for all, including the poor, while greater equity implies relative improvement for the poor.
+Namely, economic growth implies a higher income of the population on average which subsequently has impact on poverty reduction.
+However, the recent studies show that the distribution of income is an important determinant of poverty reduction as well.
+Depending on how the income growth is allocated in the population, changes in the distribution of income in the country will have impact on the poverty structure.
+In sum, faster growth usually leads to absolute improvements for all including poor, while greater equity implies relative improvement for the poor.